Avinash-Verma-26/dsa/trees/trees.md

 ### Max Root To Leaf Path Sum

 Very interesting problem - think of this as any other tree recursion, but only retaining the largest node.
-Also, something important is that we need to only work with leaf nodes, not the nulls beyond it, so we would need an additional check
+Also, something important is that we need to only work with leaf nodes, not the nulls beyond them, so we would need an additional check

 ## Problems